teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 ## Description

 *Assemble a genome!
-Learn how to create and assess genome assemblies using the powerful combination of Nanopore and Illumina reads*
+Learn how to create and assess genome assemblies using the powerful combination of Nanopore and Illumina reads.*

 This tutorial explores how long and short read data can be combined to produce a high-quality 'finished' bacterial genome sequence.
 Termed 'hybrid assembly', we will use read data produced from two different sequencing platforms, Illumina (short read) and Oxford Nanopore Technologies (long read), to reconstruct a bacterial genome sequence.